radecki3/StargazingV1/README.md

 **Required Packages**

 A few packages are used that are required for functionality.
-Make sure to install them:
+You can either install them yourself as below or the script will do it for you.

 ```
 python -m pip install astropy